wh00am1/CTF-Writeups/hackme.inndy.tw/README.md

 ### catflag

-use pwntools instead of netcat
+Use pwntools instead of netcat

 ### homework